nezaj/logs/fitness.md

 * Woke up feeling relaxed
 * Good workout
 * Caught up on my house-hold chores!
+* Did some more React Native, almost done with the book
+* Chilled with friends and watched some GoT in the evening

 ### (Saturday): 06/04/16 (NO LOG)
 Diet: ~1800cal